-The Superstudio is a joint initiative by the Landscape Architecture Foundation in association with The Center for Resilient Cities and Landscapes, The Weitzman School of Design McHarg Center, ASLA, and CELA.
+The Green New Deal Superstudio was a joint initiative by the Landscape Architecture Foundation in association with the Center for Resilient Cities and Landscapes, the Weitzman School of Design McHarg Center for Urbanism and Ecology, the American Society of Landscape Architects, and the Council of Educators in Landscape Architecture.

 Barbara Deutsch, FASLA